The Boy Inside the Broken House

 Can I make tea?

-Can I open the laptop for ten minutes without demanding that those ten minutes justify my entire existence?
+Can I open the laptop for ten minutes without demanding that those ten minutes justify my whole existence?

 Can I write one paragraph?